 Life is NOT like cooking.
 We often approach it, however, as though it were.
 In our relationships, our ways of thinking and behaving, we act like we can do our own thing and everything will magically turn out okay.
 We improvise, make substitutions, leave stuff out, throw stuff in.
 We often don’t refer to God’s recipe for success in life.

 Life is like baking.
 If we want it to turn out right, we need to follow the directions — in order.
 So where do “bakers” turn for instruction?
 Specifically … the Word of God.
 (Betcha didn’t see that one coming.)
 Moreover, when following God’s instructions, you can’t leave anything out, or add anything, or make substitutions.
 Just.
 Follow.
 The directions!

 No baker worth his or her flour ever deviates from what works, and then wonders why their bread is dry or chewy or looks like a gooey mess on the inside.
-They follow instructions and have great success.
-(Baker’s Joy ?)
+They follow instructions and have great success. (the real Baker’s Joy!)
 And that, dear friends, is the simplicity and the sheer Beauty of Baking!

 Moral of this little analogy?
 When in the kitchen, have fun, sling the spices, do your own thing.
 But in life, follow the instructions in the Holy Scriptures.
 That way you’ll experience the Baker’s Joy!
 “Be careful to obey all the instructions Moses gave you.
 Do not deviate from them, turning either to the right or to the left.
 Then you will be successful in everything you do.”
 (Joshua 1:7 NLT)